 Briefly, first OMA defines the distance between sequences as the number of changes needed to transform one string of sequence into another.
 The lower this "cost," the more similar these sequences are.
 Second, the operations allowed to transform one sequence into another are the substitution, insertion, and elimination (indel operations) of a given state.
 The output of the comparison between the strings is a symmetric matrix that displays the distance from one sequence to all others.
 Finally, this matrix is used to cluster sequences that are more or less similar, even though they are not exactly the same.
 These groups/clusters are the “ideal-typical” sequences, demonstrating recurrent patterns in the sample (Abbott & Hrycak 1990; Abbott 1991).

-In addition, we tested explicitly through a binary choice model if political affiliation or previous experience in the public sector influences the probability of working for the private sector after a term on the regulatory board.
-This simple two-dimension classification proved to be very useful for understanding the changes from public to private sector or vice versa and how political affiliation helps or hampers these transitions.

-Finally, we verified which of the clusters, which are the ideal-type sequences of regulators’ career paths, obtain more salary increases in postterm positions.
-We relied on data about the postterm position of the regulators (in private regulated companies or consultancy firms) to better understand regulators’ benefits in their postcommission jobs.
+Finally, we verified which career paths of the clustersobtain more salary increases in postterm positions.
+Salaries are proxies for professional status or prestige, and we relied on data about the postterm position of the regulators (in private regulated companies or consultancy firms) to better understand regulators’ benefits in their postcommission jobs.

 5 DATA ANALYSIS AND DISCUSSION